 First, figure out the amount you need annually before multiplying it by the number of years in retirement.
-For instance, if you need $4,000 a month and plan to be in retirement for 25 years, the amount will be $4,000 X 12 X 25 = $1.2 million
+For instance, if you need S$4,000 a month and plan to be in retirement for 25 years, the amount will be S$4,000 X 12 X 25 = S$1.2 million

-Remember that this is only an indicative amount, and does not take into account your current liabilities, assets and inflation rate.
-It is advised that you work with a qualified financial representativefor a more accurate assessment.
+Remember that this is only an indicative amount, and does not take into account your current liabilities, assets, and inflation rate.
+It is advised that you work with a financial consultant for a more accurate assessment.

 While you can definitely save your way to a comfortable retirement, but is not the smartest way to do it.
 Why?

 Saving your money in a normal savings account actually erodes its value due to inflation.
 There are many other better alternatives.
 More importantly, you want your money to work harder for you, which includes taking a certain amount of risk for higher potential returns.
 But a retirement fund needs certainty as well - you can't risk losing your savings because you need it as a stable income.
 So how can one balance between the need for growth and certainty of returns when building a retirement fund?